 The Board seeks to uphold high standards of care towards the community and environment and is conscious of the fact that the nature of the Company's business may require measures to help protect the environment.
 The Group has various recycling and waste reduction programmes and when developing new electronic products seeks to reduce their power consumption.
-A cycle to work scheme was introduced at the Group's largest site in the year and while the Group only has a very small number of company cars, the only addition in the year was a fully electric vehicle.
+A cycle to work scheme is operated in the Group's largest site and all sites monitor energy and water usage monthly targeting reductions.
 Community engagement included the support of apprenticeships and the recruitment of appropriately skilled staff from within the communities in which the Group's operations are based.
-The number of local apprentices employed by the Group are planned to increase by four early in the second quarter of 2023.